jagthebeetle/jagthebeetle.github.io/_posts/2016-04-29-eve-partial.md

 masterpiece of theory, and thrilling meditation on interior design – entirely unremarkable in its execution.

-We don't really care too look like furniture store setpieces, anyway.
+We don't really care to look like furniture store setpieces, anyway.
 So although the oatmeal of the couch matches the off-white of the walls perfectly, the textures are just different enough to make them clash, and everyone who visits has their eyes bounce unconvinced between the wall and sterile sponge of